agda/agda/doc/user-manual/language/abstract-definitions.lagda.rst

   details (e.g. expose reduction behavior by using propositional equality).

+  Consequently information from checking the body of a definition cannot leak into its type signature, effectively disabling type inference for abstract definitions.
+This means that all abstract definitions need a complete type signature.

 * The reach of the ``abstract`` keyword block extends recursively to the ``where``-blocks of a function and the declarations inside of a ``record`` declaration, but not inside modules declared in an